 Tutorial to recover data from unbootable PC

-First of all, you need to prepare a working computer for data recovery.
-Then take the internal hard drive out of the unbootable computer and connect the drive externally through a USB port.
+Take the internal hard drive out of the unbootable computer and connect the drive externally through a USB port.
 For this part, you'd better ask an experienced friend for help.

 Step 2: Download and install iBoysoft Data Recovery on the working computer.